 for the Roux

-- 3 tablespoons All-purpose flour (Approx equal amount to butter)
+- 3 tablespoons flour (3 tablespoons of flour is approximately equal to the amount to butter)

 - 48 oz chicken broth